WUE Frequently Asked Questions

-If you’re a resident of one of WICHE’s 16 member states/U.S. territories (CNMI, FSM, Guam, and RMI), you may be eligible for tuition savings at 160+ participating WUE schools.
+If you’re a resident of one of WICHE’s 16 member states/U.S. territories (American Samoa, CNMI, FSM, Guam, RMI and the Republic of Palau), you may be eligible for tuition savings at 160+ participating WUE schools.
 Apply directly to your chosen WUE college or university (and not to WICHE itself).
 Some schools have special eligibility requirements or annual WUE admission quotas, found in the school’s WUE Savings Finder profile.
 If you still have questions, contact the school’s office that administers WUE (admissions, financial aid, or the scholarship office), as indicated on the school’s WUE Savings Finder profile.
 Some institutions automatically consider applicants from a WICHE state for the WUE rate, but many require that applicants request the WUE rate when applying for admission.
 Check to see if they have a special WUE application.

 The majority of WUE schools accept transfer students, but some only offer the WUE rate to first-year students.
 Certain schools offer some, but not all, majors at the WUE rate to transfer students.
 Some majors are only available to first-year students (at some schools).
 Check your chosen school’s profile in the WUE Savings Finder to learn more.